-We ship with free ice and insulation with every order during higher heat and have great luck with no melting.
+We ship with free ice and insulation with every order during high heat and have great luck with no melting.
 Please follow the tracking email we send so you know the schedule of delivery.
 We can ship to your home or office.
 It is important to retrieve the chocolate package from the doorstep and not leave it there for a longtime if you are not home to receive the order.
 Basically you don't want the package to sit in the sun if your front porch is not shaded and cool.

 We securely pack your chocolate products using a combination of insulation materials and ice packs when we deem it necessary during hot weather as a free service to you, regardless of the shipping method you choose.
 We recommend you opt for the most expeditious shipping method available when ordering online to minimize any chance of melting chocolate during transit.
 Due to the perishable nature of our products, we CANNOT offer refunds nor can we accept returns.

-All of our chocolates are natural and pure made with cocoa butter and cacao - pure cocoa beans (we temper the chocolate before shipping).
 Because we don't add in oils, once melted and to be used for candy making in moulds, you will need to temper our chocolate: https://www.santabarbarachocolate.com/easy-chocolate-tempering/

 For baking, ganache, frosting, in cookies no tempering is required so you can use whatever type of coating or chocolate you'd like.